Hentai Kamen (film): Release

-It was released in Japan in 2013 and was screened at the Austin Fantastic Fest.
+The film was released in Japan in 2013 and was screened at the Austin Fantastic Fest.
 It was released on Blu-Ray in the UK on 15 September 2014.

-Reception

 Box office

 In its second week of release, it earned 17,173,040 yen (US$172,506) on 12 screens for a gross total of 23,333,119 yen (US$234,385).
 It grossed over 100 million yen in Japan.
 It grossed $133,063 in Hong Kong.

 Critical reception

 The film received mostly positive reviews.
 The Hollywood Reporter said that it "works surprisingly well in the hands of Fukuda and his appealing cast, and is especially refreshing for those who've come to resent Hollywood's reliance on comic-book properties."
-Twitch Film awarded it a similarly positive review, saying "HK: Hentai Kamen has its flaws but it's a big, colourful, bizarre comedy that is a lot of fun and has enough effective visual jokes to make it well worth a watch, if only for its novelty value."
-Asian Filmist said "The film’s premise is vulgar and obscene, but that’s what makes it strangely engrossing.
+Twitch Film awarded it a similarly positive review, saying: "HK: Hentai Kamen has its flaws but it's a big, colourful, bizarre comedy that is a lot of fun and has enough effective visual jokes to make it well worth a watch, if only for its novelty value."
+Asian Filmist said: "The film’s premise is vulgar and obscene, but that’s what makes it strangely engrossing.
 Hentai Kamen is a departure from the typical superhero flick, but that’s also what makes it stand out (hehe)."
 Birth Movies Death gave the film an overall positive review, but were critical of its lack of depth, saying "displays lots of inventive variations on its premise, but never delves into it with any real depth.
 What you see is what you get."